 The personal element is what makes them care about the MBTI.
 The inclusion of some info one what types work well, or badly, together would be interesting.Barry's Response

 - Thanks Valerie.
-The whole Math Rules thing was meant to be an example of the things my type often appreciates, from my own life.
+Math Rules was meant to be an example of things my type appreciates, from my life.
 And Stuff in the air

 this site for more information now.